What is a Protective Award?

 To bring a Protective Award claim an employee must first enter into Early Conciliation via ACAS.
 As long as it is done correctly, this has the effect of extending the 3 months (less 1 day) time limit.
 However, the length of the extension varies, depending when Early Conciliation is entered into and how long it lasts.
 As such, it is always wise to seek legal advice well in advance of the initial 3-month (less 1 day) time limit.

-What if my employer is insolvent?
+What if my Employer is Insolvent?

-We are experts in this field, having successfully pursued thousands of claims in the past and having recovered millions in compensation for those affected.
+Our specialist Employment Solicitors are experts in this field, having successfully pursued thousands of claims in the past and having recovered millions in compensation for those affected.

 We provide a free initial assessment.

 If you have a viable claim, we could act under a “damages-based agreement”, which means you only pay legal costs at the end of the case, from compensation recovered.
 If your case is unsuccessful, you pay nothing.

 These claims are complex.
 In cases of insolvency, permission is legally required (either by the insolvency practitioners or a Court) to pursue a claim.
 Both the ACAS EC and the Tribunal process is fraught with pitfalls and procedures, which if not followed, can result in a claim being struck out.
 Claims are often defended, taking up to 12 months to conclude.
 Using the expertise of Morrish Solicitors gives you the best chance of a successful and speedy resolution to your claim.